 The Disadvantages of Adobe Experience Manager

-However, Adobe content management system has some significant drawbacks, such as:
+However, the Adobe content management system has some significant drawbacks, such as:

 - The cost is extremely high.
 Naturally, the CMS’s cost depends heavily on the customer’s requirements, but in the case of Adobe, it never comes cheap: an average project cost usually runs into six figures.